-In general, nonconvex optimization problems are NP-hard, and therefore commonly used local search algorithms, such as first-order and second-order descent algorithms, may converge to a spurious local minimum (i.e., a local minimum that is not globally optimal).
-As a result, dynamic regret can be arbitrarily high in a general setting due to the inability to efficiently find a near-optimal point $\mathbf{x}t$ .
-The existing works in the literature have derived regret bounds in terms of various quantities, such as the regularity of the comparator sequence [9], the temporal variation in the loss functions [10], the temporal variation in the gradient of the loss functions [11], and the temporal variation in the optimal decision (also called path length or path variation) [12], [13].
-Details on many of these variation measures used to bound dynamic regret can be found in [14], where the online convex optimization problem is analyzed.
-The existing regret bounds for ONO either focus on static regret [15]-[18] or require the loss functions to be weakly pseudo-convex which is a restrictive condition that excludes spurious local minima [19].
-In [20], the authors of this paper established probabilistic nonconvexity regret bounds for a variation of the ONO problem in which $f_t$ is known to the decision maker at time t, future loss functions are unknown but fixed, the global minima are "sufficiently superior" to all local minima, and limit points of a continuous-time projected gradient algorithm can be found precisely.
-Finally, [21] and [22] explored how variability in the input data can help ONO solution trajectories escape non-global local solutions over time but they did not study dynamic regret and focused on asymptotic regret.
+In general, nonconvex optimization problems are NP-hard.
+Therefore, commonly used local search algorithms, such as first-order and second-order descent algorithms, may converge to a spurious local minimum (i.e., a local minimum that is not globally optimal).
+As a result, dynamic regret can be arbitrarily high in a general setting due to the inability to efficiently find a near-optimal point x_t .
+Existing works in online optimization literature have derived regret bounds in terms of various quantities, such as the temporal variation in the loss functions [9]-[11], the temporal variation in the gradients of the loss functions [10], [12], and the temporal variation in a decision sequence (also called path length or path variation) [10], [12]-[16].
+Details on many of these variation measures used to bound dynamic regret can be found in [17], where the online convex optimization problem is analyzed.
+The existing regret bounds for ONO typically either focus on static regret [18]-[21] or require the loss functions to be weakly pseudo-convex which is a restrictive condition that excludes spurious local minima [22].
+Dynamic regret for unconstrained ONO is studied in [23], under the assumptions that an initial point near the optimal solution is known, the loss function is strongly convex around the optimal solution, and the decision maker has access to secondorder information.
+In [24], the authors of this paper established probabilistic nonconvexity regret bounds for a variation of the ONO problem in which f_t is known to the decision maker at time t, future loss functions are unknown but fixed, the global minima are "sufficiently superior" to all local minima, and limit points of a continuous-time projected gradient algorithm can be found precisely.
+Finally, [25] and [26] explored how